mdb/tfmigrate-demo/README.md

 * `project-one` is a minimal Terraform 0.13.7 project that creates `foo.txt` and `bar.txt` files and uses `s3://tfmigrate-demo/project-one/terraform.tfstate` as its remote state backend.
-* `project-two` is a minimal Terraform 1.4.6 project that a `baz.txt` file and uses `bar.txt` files and uses `s3://tfmigrate-demo/project-two/terraform.tfstate` as its remote state backend.
+* `project-two` is a minimal Terraform 1.4.6 project that creates a `baz.txt` file and uses `bar.txt` file and uses `s3://tfmigrate-demo/project-two/terraform.tfstate` as its remote state backend.
 * `project-one` and `project-two` each feature a `.terraform-version` file.
 This ensures [tfenv](https://github.com/tfutils/tfenv) selects the proper Terraform for use in each project.